 Step 4.
 Accessing Apache Solr.

-Congratulation’s!
+Congratulations!
 You have successfully installed Apache Solr.
 Thanks for using this tutorial for installing Apache Solr on Ubuntu 14.04 system.
+For additional help or useful information, we recommend you to check the official Apache Solr website.